pixelcollective/acorn-settings-dashboard/README.md

-# Acorn Roles
+# Acorn Settings -- Dashboard

-Provides Acorn projects with configuration options for cached WordPress role and capability management.
+Provides Acorn projects with configuration options for the WordPress dashboard.

 ## Requirements